MikkelSchubert/adapterremoval/docs/manpage.rst

 	Set the threshold for trimming low quality bases using ``--trimqualities`` and ``--trimwindows``.
 Default is 2.

+.. option:: --preserve5p

+	If set, bases at the 5p will not be trimmed by ``--trimns``, ``--trimqualities``, and ``--trimwindows``.
+Collapsed reads will not be quality trimmed when this option is enabled.

 .. option:: --minlength length

 	Reads shorter than this length are discarded following trimming.
 Defaults to 15.